domludera/ANalysis-Access-Live-Concordia/README.md

 ## REST API

-**ANalaysis Access Live** gives you access to the capacity of the campus and the individual buildings
+**ANalysis Access Live** gives you access to the capacity of the campus and the individual buildings
 ```
 Method: GET